All known Royal Cache TT320 shabti types, shabti boxes and papyri

 Isetemkheb D – Ast-m-Ax-bit D

-Chief of the Harem of Amun-Ra
+Overseer of the Harem of Amun-Re

 Isetemkheb was Pinedjem II’s sister and his first wife.
 In the Cairo Museum I have counted 31 workers and 6 overseers.
 One shabti box Cairo Museum JE 26275 and second shabti box (attributed).
 Her her daughter Herytubekhet has been found in the Bab el Gasus cache